hamburgcodingschool/fullstack-2023-02_learn2code/homework/day-03.md

 Hint: This is similar to Exercise 6, but you have more freedom (for example which languages do you want?), so it's a bit more tricky.

 Stretch Goal: Combine Exercise 6 and 7.
 First ask for country system to grade in, then ask for a score.
 Output should be according to the table in that country.

+## Exercise 8
+### In a dungeon find the spaghetti monster

+This is an open ended creative exercise that shows you that you can already program a little game.
+I put an example [here](08_dungeon.js), and you can use that however you want to create your own little text adventure game.

+Here are some steps how you could start:
+1. Try and run the code without reading it first, to have the "gaming experience".
+2. Probably you need to run it multiple times to play through the game :D
+3. Now read the code and try to understand how it's connected to the gameplay.
+4. Modify the code a little bit and see if it had the desired effect
+5. Add some rooms and options to the dungeon and have fun! :)